-When spiffs are awarded to get rid of inferior merchandise that is not selling, often the customer need is not the first priority.
-The salesperson’s need to increase their income may be the motivation.
-However, when a spiff is used to launch a new product; make room for a newer model, where the customer is made aware and is also offered an incentive; or when the customer can benefit from an add-on component, spiffs can be a win/win.
+There are many negative and positive perceptions of spiff incentive campaigns.
+When you use awards to increase sales to get rid of inferior merchandise, the customer need is not the first priority.
+The salesperson’s need to increase their income is the motivation.
+This puts spiffs in a bad light.
+However, when a spiff is used to launch a new product or make room for a newer model, the customer usually wins as well by getting a good deal on an exceptional product.
+So, spiffs can be a win/win.

 Spiffs Gone Wrong